motns/configstore/README.md

 ```
 This will delete the given item from the `configstore.json` file.

-Finally, you can take two Configstore databases, and make sure that they both contain the exact same set of keys by calling:
+You can take two Configstore databases, and make sure that they both contain the exact same set of keys by calling:
 ```bash
 configstore compare_keys one/configstore.json two/configstore.json
 ```